Skipperro/ue-docker-nvidia/README.md

 ```
 ### Build image
 > [!NOTE]
-> Because building wineprefix to run Unreal Engine applications requires GUI, thus it's not running well on systems without desktop environment, as part of the image building the already prepared wineprefix will be downloaded.
+> Because building wineprefix to run Unreal Engine applications requires GUI, thus it's not running well on systems without desktop environment, as part of the image building the already **prepared wineprefix will be downloaded** from https://public.skipperro.net/ue-docker-nvidia-wineprefix.zip (625 MB)
 >
-> If you would like to build wineprefix yourself, you will find instructions somewhere below on this page.
+> If you would like to build wineprefix yourself, you will find instructions [on the bottom](#buil) on this page.
 ```
 sudo sh build.sh
 ```